JordanEvans/Diego/README.md

 # Diego
 <h3>Simple.
 Organized.
-Fast!</h3>
+Fast.</h3>

 Diego's goal is to create the simplest, fastest story/script editor for Graphic Novel/Manga/Comic Book writers.
-PREMISE STORAGE

-How to run the app:
+Here's some instructions for usage:

+<i>At this time the app is in development so it at anytime it may be anywhere from stable enough to use what is working to broken (feature broken making it unsuable).</i>

+<b>How To Run The App</b>
 python app.py

-How To Use

 <b>Create a Story, Scene or Page</b>

 Select an item in the Story, Scene or Page view.
 Hit Enter Key to create new item.

-<b>Remove a Story from the Story View (Does not Delete</b>
+<b>Remove a Story from the Story View (Just removes from view, does not Delete)</b>

 Select an item in the Story View.
 Hit Delete key.

 <b>Delete a Scene or Page</b>

 Select an item in the Scene or Page View.
 Hit Delete key.
+Deleting a Scene will delete all pages contained within it.

 <b>How to Format A Line as Description, Character, Parenthetic or Dialog</b>